deciduously/blispr/post.md

 blispr = { SOI ~ expr* ~ EOI }
 ```

-This is stored in its own file called `blispr.pest` alongisde the source code.
+This is stored in its own file called `blispr.pest` alongside the source code.
 Each line refines a parse rule.
 I find this exceedingly readable, and easy to tweak.
+Starting wrong the bottom, we see a unit of valid `blispr` consists of one or more `expr`s between the Start of Input (SOI) and End of Input (EOI).
+An `expr` is any of the options given.
 It can handle comments and whitespace for you.
-I also enjoy how it's maintained separately from any Rust code.
-It's easy to get this working with your code:
+I also enjoy how the grammar maintained completely separately from any Rust code.
+It's easy to get this working with Rust:

 ```rust
 use pest::{iterators::Pair, Parser};